Service and Action

 - Develop their awareness of the links between community service and subject areas

 - Gain an appreciation of the positive effects of a compassionate attitude

 - Gain an understanding and appreciation of sacrificial service and different types of service

 Service may include ‘one-off’ projects, engagement with the broader community as a result of classroom inquiry, or it could involve a long term commitment.
 This will depend on the level of service undertaken by the learner; however, all students at Good Shepherd Lutheran College are expected to undertake and reflect upon service activities once per year.
 All teachers will be responsible for supporting learners as they plan for and reflect on their service engagements.
-They will be supported by the Year Level Coordinators, House Coordinators and the College Pastor who will take a lead role in developing the College service programs.
+They will be supported by the Year Level Coordinators, House Coordinators and others who will take a lead role in developing the College service programs.